mattgrogan/pchartr/readme.md

 Functions
 =========

-There are functions for checking control charts for violations of the eight [Nelson rules](http://en.wikipedia.org/wiki/Nelson_rules).
+There are functions for checking control charts for violations of the eight Nelson Rules ([Wikipedia](http://en.wikipedia.org/wiki/Nelson_rules)).

 * `nelson.rule1()` checks for any points outside the upper and lower control limits.